erycnjuguna/login_system/README.md

-# login_system
+# Login_system
-Create a login system from scratch using PHP and mysql as database
+Create a login system from scratch using PHP and mysql as database.In this project we will learn some basics of php language and mysql database.